 I was with a startup recently and describing the value and importance of vision and strategy, and it occurred to me that it’s very analogous to the difference between leadership and management.
 Leadership inspires and sets the direction, and management helps us get there.

 Most importantly, the product vision should be inspiring, and the product strategy should be very intentional.

-NOTE 3: Normally when we create the product vision and product strategy, we also create a set of product principles(aka “product manifesto”).
-The three components are often lumped together and just referred to as “the product vision.”
+NOTE 1: Normally when we create the product vision, we usually also create a set of product principles.
+The two components are often lumped together and just referred to as “the product vision.”